ssosik/blog-data/Raspberry_Pi_Zero_setup.md

 ssh pi@10.10.10.119
 ```

-Find the default password according to this page https://tutorials-raspberrypi.com/raspberry-pi-default-login-password/
+Find the default password according to this page: https://tutorials-raspberrypi.com/raspberry-pi-default-login-password/

 `raspberry`